casper-network/ceps/text/0012-post-genesis-validator-onboarding.md

 ### 1. Establish a Casper Validator Association (CVA)

-Whilst in a mundane sense a validator is simply an operator running node software incubated by CasperLabs, the act of doing so incurs a **risk** burden, a risk burden laden with non-negligible financial consequences.
-Such risk revolves around the following (non-exhaustive) elements:
+The risk aspects of running running a validator node revolves around the following (non-exhaustive) elements:

 - Existential issues with the node software - e.g. a hitherto undiagnosed fault;
 - Operational issues with the node deployment - e.g. a concerted DDOS attack;